Backpage.com raided, CEO arrested for sex-trafficking

 "I mean really, coming from someone my age, there is too much access, like it's too easy for people to get on it and post an ad," she told California Special Agent Brian Fichtner, according to his affidavit.

-The criminal complaint includes allegations that five minors, three of them including "E.S." under age 16, paid to post advertisements on Backpage.
+The criminal complaint includes allegations that five minors, three of them including "E.S." under age 16, paid to post advertisements on Backpage.com.

 The charges against Ferrer could bring him nearly 22 years in prison, while Larkin and Lacey face a maximum six years.

-Backpage has been the subject of recent Senate hearings into its classified ads.
-Last month, the Supreme Court refused to block a Senate subpoena seeking information on how Backpage screens ads for possible sex trafficking.

-U.S. Sens.
-Rob Portman, R-Ohio, and Claire McCaskill, D-Missouri, chairman and ranking member of the Permanent Subcommittee on Investigations, issued a statement hailing the criminal charges resulting from what they called "the scourge of online sex trafficking."

-They put the site's estimated annual revenues at more than $150 million, calling it "a market leader in commercial sex advertising."
+A U.S. Senate subcommittee that has investigated the company estimated its annual revenues at more than $150 million.

 Comments